nsbarr/xx/prep/beatsheet.md

 Later that evening Xiang Xiang has a restless sleep.
 He has a recurring dream, his mother is being pulled away into darkness, into a void, and Xiang Xiang, still a baby, can only mewl and watch in confusion.

 Xiang Xiang awakes with a start.
 It's the middle of the night.
 He takes a long melancholy walk, and reaches the high-security section of the Reserve.
 He begins to turn back when he hears a loud, wailing roar echoing off the walls.
 He pursues the sound and walks past the security guard, who has fallen asleep at his station.
 The TV is on.
-A news anchor is reporting on structural problems with the Three Gorges Dam.
+A news anchor is reporting on structural problems with the local Dam.

 Xiang Xiang locates the source of the roars — it's his estranged father, Xiang Bo, locked inside a cage.
 He's surrounded by empty beer cans and cracks another one open with his feet and athletically tosses it into his mouth.
 Xiang Bo begins verbally abusing his son — calling him a weakling, a pet, a pathetic end to the Xiang family line.